The dandelion’s pallid tube

-The yellow flowers and the delicate and beautiful florescence of Dandelion catch the attention of both romantic and curious souls.
-The aerial consistency of the fine silk decorated seeds that glance to the sunlight as crystalline material became the favourite subject of inspired photographer and the toy of amused children.
-Beside the grace of its forms, other interesting and curious secret is hidden in its phloem fluids.
-In fact, if you cut one of the stems of the plant a milky sticky liquid will flow out of the wound resection.
-This latex is going to polymerize at 30-35 oC in few minutes in a yellow-brown quite solid mass.
+The yellow flowers and the delicate and beautiful inflorescence of Dandelion catch the attention of both romantic and curious souls.
+The aerial consistency of the fine silk decorated seeds that glance to the sunlight as crystalline material became the favorite subject of the inspired photographers and the toy of amused children.
+Besides the grace of its forms, other interesting and the curious secret is hidden in its phloem fluids.
+In fact, if you cut one of the stems of the plant, a milky, sticky liquid will flow out of the wound resection.
+This latex is going to polymerize at 30-35 oC in a few minutes in a yellow-brown quite solid mass.
 Around the year 1982, I have annotated this observation but I could not find in my later notes further follow-ups study on the topics.
 It was a casual observation but I didn’t know at that time that this latex is indeed very useful.
-A variety of the Taraxacum (Taraxacum koksaghyz, Russian Dandelion) was used in Russian and American to produce a replacement of the natural rubber from Brazil during the WWII that was in shortage because of the war.
-Now days, many researches are in progress to exploit the lattice of Taraxacum and also Taraxacum brevicorniculatumas a convenient replacement of the rubber plant lattice.
-A recent study has shown the presence of rubber particles in the lattice of these plant in 32% proportion composed prevalently by poly(cis-1,4-isoprene) at >95% of purity (www.biomedcentral.com/1471-2091/11/11).
-The brownish lattice condensate that, as I reported in my note, forms after exposing for several minutes the latex to the air, is caused by the presence of the polyphenol oxidase (PPO) enzyme that produces the fast coagulation of the latex by catalysing the oxidation of polyphenols.
+A variety of the Taraxacum (Taraxacum koksaghyz, Russian Dandelion) was used in Russian and American to produce a replacement of the natural rubber from Brazil during WWII that was in shortage because of the war.
+Nowadays, many studies are in progress to exploit the lattice of Taraxacum and also Taraxacum brevicorniculatumas a convenient replacement of the rubber plant lattice.
+A recent study has shown the presence of rubber particles in the lattice of these plants in 32% proportion composed prevalently by poly(cis-1,4-isoprene) at >95% of purity (www.biomedcentral.com/1471-2091/11/11).
+The brownish lattice condensate that, as I reported in my note, forms after exposing for several minutes the latex to the air, is caused by the presence of the polyphenol oxidase (PPO) enzyme that produces the fast coagulation of the latex by catalyzing the oxidation of polyphenols.
 Genetic engineer the plant, it is possible to reduce the amount of PPO in the latex making economically competitive the use of this resource for the production of latex.

 My fascination for this common weed is not going to end with the useful properties of its latex.
-Dandelion plant cached again my attention very recently.
-This time my interest was directed to analyse the mechanics of the inflorescence: the formation of seeds and their dispersion.
+The dandelion plant cached again my attention very recently.
+This time my interest was directed to analyze the mechanics of the inflorescence: the formation of seeds and their dispersion.
 Indeed, the reproduction and proliferation processes are very complex and not completely understood even for the simpler weed model as the Arabidopsis thaliana.
-However, the observation of these phenomena from the amateur point of view is a delicious opportunity to learn interesting aspect of physics photography and computer science.
+However, the observation of these phenomena from the amateur point of view is a delicious opportunity to learn an interesting aspect of physics photography, and computer science.

-You can collect the flower by cutting on the stem 15-20 cm below them and then insert the cut stem in a test tube with water.
-Normally after few hours, the sepals close the corona of florets.
-Later, the florets start to wither and dry out and after a couple of days the bundle of the parched petals fall down leaving a white wisp of thin white hair of the silky pappi enclosed in the sepal tuft (see Figure 3).
-This process can be filmed in time-lapse with little effort using the consumer technological resources available in each house: mobile phone.
-In my case I have used the camera of an iPhone 4s using the software for time-lapse Lapse-it.
+You can collect the flower by cutting them on the stem 15-20 cm below them and then inserting the cut stem in a test tube with water.
+Normally after a few hours, the sepals close the corona of florets.
+Later, the florets start to wither and dry out and after a couple of days the bundle of the parched petals falls down leaving a white wisp of thin white hair of the silky pappi enclosed in the sepal tuft (see Figure 3).
+This process can be filmed in time-lapse with little effort using the consumer technological resources available in each house: the mobile phone.
+In my case, I have used the camera of an iPhone 4s using the software for time-lapse Lapse-it.
 The same program is also available for Android devices.
-The set up for a mini photo studio is simple, you just need a LED light to keep uniformly illuminated the subject and a white background behind the test tube with the flower.
+The setup for a mini photo studio is simple, you just need a LED light to keep uniformly illuminated the subject and white background behind the test tube with the flower.

 Analysis of the Dandelion inflorescence opening

 The analysis of a time-lapse video of a Dandelion inflorescence was a valid motivation to learn how to use the library Python-OpenCV for video analysis.
-I have recorded the opening of a Dandelion collected in the garden using a iPhone4 equipped with an app for time-lapse (Lapse-it).
-The video recording was a first test and it was made without much care on the lighting and background.
-It turns out to be a nice and interesting video tough with a not uniform background and a variable illumination.
+I have recorded the opening of a Dandelion collected in the garden using an iPhone4 equipped with an app for time-lapse (Lapse-it).
+The video recording was the first test and it was made without much care about the lighting and background.
+It turns out to be a nice and interesting video tough with no uniform background and a variable illumination.
 Still, I decided to perform a video analysis of the inflorescence opening to explore the capability of the OpenCV image processing and eventually to better understand the dynamics of the process.
-The results of this analysis is reported in the video below.
-There are still bugs in code that need to be removed.
-For example, the clock as it does not match the reported time in seconds.
+The results of this analysis are reported in the video below.
+There are still bugs in the code that need to be removed.
+For example, the clock it does not match the reported time in seconds.
 Working is in progress tough very slowly as the dandelion’s movements !.

 Implementation of the Dandelion Video analysis using Python and OpenCV

 OpenCV stands for Open Source Computer Vision Library.
-It is an open source computer vision and machine learning software library.
-It is distributed under a BSD-license that allow to utilize and modify the code.
-The library has a huge collection of optimized algorithms that can be used to identify objects, track moving objects, extract 3D models of objects, produce 3D point clouds from stereo cameras, stitch images together to produce a high resolution image of an entire scene, and for many more.
-The library has a very easy to use Python interface and supports for all commonly used OS.
+It is an open-source computer vision and machine learning software library.
+It is distributed under a BSD license that allows utilization and modifies the code.
+The library has a huge collection of optimized algorithms that can be used to identify objects, track moving objects, extract 3D models of objects, produce 3D point clouds from stereo cameras, stitch images together to produce a high-resolution image of an entire scene, and for many more.
+The library has a very easy-to-use Python interface and supports all commonly used OS.
 The best use with python is in combination with Jupyter.

 The task required the following steps: